 Net Metering is a rate that allows members to operate renewable generators, such as solar panels, wind turbines, hydroelectric, biomass, or geothermal power systems in order to produce some or all of their energy needs.
 When a member's renewable generator produces more electricity than is being used, the excess energy flows onto the utility lines and the meter registers a usage credit.
 When a member's usage exceeds their generation output, the meter will run forward as normal.
 The net difference in energy consumed and excess energy is the basis for volumetric charges applied to the member's monthly bill.

 If the renewable generator produces more energy than is used at the residence or commercial site, a credit rolls over to the next month.
-For example, if a member consumes 700 kWh in one month and the solar panels produce 1000 kWh, then a 300 kWh credit is rolled into the next bill.
+For example, if a member consumes 700 kWh in one month and the solar panels produce 1000 kWh in excess, then a 300 kWh credit is credited to your next bill.

 Once your net metering notification form has been utility approved, your installation completed and approved by the county, your net metering certification form has been received by REC, and your interconnection has been inspected by REC, your account will be set up as a net metering account and your usage will be monitored accordingly.